NINAnor/computer-vision-workshop/03_segmentation/README.md

 ## 01 Dataset Information

 The dataset chosen for this workshop can be found [here](https://www.kaggle.com/datasets/).
-It contains images and corresponding pixel-level annotations (masks) for various object categories.
+It contains satellite images and corresponding pixel-level annotations (masks) for various object categories mentioned in the `label_mapping.json`.
 Each image is paired with a segmentation mask that labels pixels as belonging to specific objects or background.

 The dataset is organized as follows: